 If you want to drill these figures down into different types of property, you can use this tool.

-The truth is that our microclimate is doing ok.
-Slower increases equal a more sustainable market.
-When prices inflate too quickly, they burst with an ensuing drop that can take a few years to fully recover.
+Slow and steady increases in sales data equal a more sustainable market.
+When prices inflate too quickly, 'price bubbles' burst with an ensuing drop that can take a few years to fully recover.